Planning a solo trip in August and thinking of visiting the gem of Scandinavia? Norway in August is a great choice, and I will share with you why.

 The weather in Norway in August, in general, is still warm and inviting, with temperatures averaging 13-18 degrees Celsius.

-The Norwegian fjords stretch from the western area of Bergen all the way up north, which means that the temperatures around the fjords will also vary depending on latitude.
+The Norwegian fjords stretch from the western area of Bergen all the way up north, which means that the summer temperatures around the fjords will also vary depending on latitude.

 Bergen will have the same temperatures as Oslo (13-21 degrees Celsius), while around Lofoten, above the Arctic Circle, the temperatures will range from 10 to around 15 degrees Celsius.